paper-code-anon/top-k/README.md

 ## Example
 The file general_top_k_workflow.py has been setup to apply the Top-k workflow to a sample dataset.
-This dataset can be retrieved here: https://www.kaggle.com/tomtillo/top-ranked-kaggle-user-activity-1-1000-ranks and needs the file USER_ACTIVITY.csv to be placed in the directory.
+This dataset can be retrieved here: https://www.kaggle.com/tomtillo/top-ranked-kaggle-user-activity-1-1000-ranks and the script needs this file USER_ACTIVITY.csv to be placed in the directory.
 Running this script will apply the algorithm to this dataset for varying input parameters, and save the results with some analytics.
 The input parameters can be modified and experimented with.